daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 3. [Secure Your Lab](#secure-lab)
 4. [Add GitHub Authentication](#authentication-final)

-The following directions are for use in the Bitvise (or other choise SSH software) terminal console.
+The following directions are for use in the Bitvise (or other SSH software) terminal console.
 Unless otherwise specified, type and run each line individually.

  #### Generate Cookie Secret <a name="cookie-secret"></a>
 Encrypt the your lab's [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) for security purposes: